Congratulations on your admission to the Berkeley Social Welfare MSW Program!

 - Read the National Association of Social Workers (NASW) Code of Ethics

-You will be asked to sign a Pledge Card at Orientation affirming your commitment to upholding and abiding by our profession's code of ethics.
+You will be asked to sign a Pledge Card affirming your commitment to upholding and abiding by our profession's code of ethics.

 - Read the Academic and Professional Standards for Master of Social Welfare Students